A linking invariant for algebraic curves: Introduction

 \section{Introduction}

-The topological study of algebraic plane curves was initiated at the beginning of the 20th century by F~Klein and H~Poincar\'e.
+The topological study of algebraic plane curves was initiated at the beginning of the 20th century by Klein and Poincar\'e.
 One of the main questions is to understand the relationship between the combinatorics and the topology of a curve.
-It is known, since the seminal work of O~Zariski~\cite{zariski,zariski1,zariski2}, that the topological type of the embedding of an algebraic curve in the complex projective plane is not determined by the combinatorics.
+It is known, since the seminal work of Zariski~\cite{zariski,zariski1,zariski2}, that the topological type of the embedding of an algebraic curve in the complex projective plane is not determined by the combinatorics.
 Indeed, Zariski constructed two sextics with $6$ cusps having same combinatorics, and proved that the fundamental group of their complements are not isomorphic.
-Geometrically, these two curves are distinguished by the fact that the cusps in the first curve lie on a conic, while they do not in the second one.
-Since this historical example, using various methods, numerous examples of pairs of algebraic curves having same combinatorics but different topology have been found, see for example E~Artal, JI~Cogolludo and H~Tokunaga~\cite{ArtCogTok}, P~Cassou-Nogu\`es, C~Eyral and M~Oka~\cite{CasEyrOka_Topology}, A~Degtyarev~\cite{Deg_Deformations}, M~Oka~\cite{Oka_Transforms}, I~Shimada~\cite{Shimada_Fundamental}, or the first author \cite{guervilleGT}.
-E~Artal suggests in~\cite{artal} to call such examples \emph{Zariski pairs}.\\
+Geometrically, these two curves are distinguished by the fact that the cusps in the first curve lie on a conic, while they do not in the second curve.
+Since this historical example, using various methods, numerous examples of pairs of algebraic curves having same combinatorics but different topologies have been found, see for example Artal, Cogolludo and Tokunaga~\cite{survey}, Cassou-Nogu\`es, Eyral and Oka~\cite{CasEyrOka_Topology}, Degtyarev~\cite{Deg_Deformations}, Oka~\cite{Oka_Transforms}, Shimada~\cite{Shimada_Fundamental}, or the first author \cite{guervilleGT}.
+Artal suggests in~\cite{artal} to call such examples \emph{Zariski pairs}.\\

 The topology of curves in $\CC\PP^2$ is intimately connected to the topology of knots and links in $S^3$.
-Several tools are indeed shared by these two domains, such as the homology or the fundamental group of the complement, the Alexander polynomial or module, etc, although they usually have rather different behaviors.
+Several tools are indeed shared by these two domains, such as the homology or the fundamental group of the complement, the Alexander polynomial or module, although they usually have rather different behaviours.